rolisz/sz_website_cont/content/pages/hu/services.md

-Title: Miket csinal a SzCont!
+Title: Szolgáltatásaink
 Lang: hu
 Slug: services
+Order: 2
+Menulabel: szolgáltatásaink

 * We are ready to provide you with our services!
 * Even better service